akuity/helm-charts/docs/argo-cd/README.md

     ]
 }
 ```
-* Create an IAM role `argocd-dr-s3` with the above policy attached.
+* Create an IAM role `argocd-dr` with the above policy attached.
 * [Obtain the OIDC ARN and ID](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) via the following:
 ```
 # View your cluster's OIDC provider URL